 The main principle driving this change is to allow even generators that are

-designed to be used with the send
+designed to be used with the send and throw methods to be split into

 multiple subgenerators as easily as a single large function can be split into